VNNikolaidis/nnlib2/README.md

 # nnlib2
-A C++ Library for creating Artificial Neural Networks.
+A collection of C++ classes and templates for creating Artificial Neural Networks.

 To compile for a particular target the following are available in header nnlib2.h: